Migraine

 What to ask your GP

-- If chronic migraine criteria are met, referral to a headache clinic citing CG150 and NICE TA260 (Botox) and/or the relevant CGRP TA.
+• If chronic migraine criteria are met, referral to a headache clinic citing CG150 and NHS guideline TA260 (Botox) and/or the relevant CGRP TA.

 If your GP won't refer or hasn't recognised chronic migraine, a formal letter naming CG150 and the right TA is usually what moves it.
-Finally Seen writes that for £49.
+Finally Seen writes that.

 Frequently asked questions

 Chronic migraine = headache on 15 or more days a month for at least 3 months, of which at least 8 days have migraine features.
 Below that threshold it's classed as episodic migraine.
-The distinction matters because chronic migraine unlocks Botox and (in many cases) CGRP injections under NICE.
+The distinction matters because chronic migraine unlocks Botox and (in many cases) CGRP injections under the NHS guidelines.

-Each NICE Technology Appraisal sets its own criteria, but the common gateway is chronic migraine plus failure of at least 3 prior preventives (for fremanezumab and eptinezumab) or 4 prior preventives (for erenumab and galcanezumab).
-Your GP needs to refer to a headache clinic — these drugs are prescribed by specialists, not in primary care.
+Each NHS Technology Appraisal sets its own criteria, read the current TA for the drug your specialist is considering (TA682 erenumab, TA659 galcanezumab, TA764 fremanezumab, TA871 eptinezumab).
+They typically require chronic migraine plus a documented trail of failed prior preventives, but the exact number and definitions vary by TA.
+Your GP needs to refer to a headache clinic, these drugs are prescribed by specialists, not in primary care.

-Botulinum toxin type A is recommended by NICE TA260 for chronic migraine in adults whose headaches have not responded to at least 3 prior preventives, and where medication overuse has been addressed.
+Botulinum toxin type A is recommended by NHS guideline TA260 for chronic migraine in adults whose headaches have not responded to at least 3 prior preventives, and where medication overuse has been addressed.
 It's given as a series of injections every 12 weeks by a trained headache specialist.

 The most common reason is medication overuse headache.
 Using acute painkillers (triptans, codeine, paracetamol with caffeine, opioids) on more than 10 days a month can stop preventives working and cause a daily background headache.
 CG150 says the overused medication has to be withdrawn before preventives can be properly assessed.